opentensor/bittensor/CONTRIBUTING.md

 Both issue lists are sorted by total number of comments.
 While not perfect, number of comments is a reasonable proxy for impact a given change will have.

-If you want to read about using Bittensor or developing models in Bittensor, the [Bittensor Documentation](https://opentensor.github.io) is free and available online.
-You can find the source to the manual in [opentensor/opentensor.github.io](http://github.com/opentensor/opentensor.github.io).
+If you want to read about using Bittensor or developing models in Bittensor, the [Bittensor Documentation](https://app.gitbook.com/@opentensor/s/bittensor/) is free and available online.

 ### Pull Requests